elasticio/elasticio.github.io/content/_components/rest-api-component.md

 Attachments limitations:

 1. Maximal possible size for an attachment is 10 MB.
-2. Attachments mechanism does not work with [Local Agent Installation](https://support.{{site.data.tenant.name}}/support/solutions/articles/14000076461-announcing-the-local-agent-)
+2. Attachments mechanism does not work with the Local Agents